masapochi/career_portfolio/README.md

 # My Portfolio

-My background, skills, achievements, and services are listed on this page.<br>
+My background, skills, works, and services are listed on this page.<br>
 If you are interested, please contact me via the contact form or Twitter.

 <br>